xolisamatika/technical-assessment-app/README.md

 ## Compile and run the application

-- Compile the application create the JAR file.
+- Compile the application create the JAR file
 ```
 ./mvnw package && java -jar target/app.jar
 ```

-- Build the docker container.
+- Build the docker container
 ```
 docker build -t technical-assessment-app  .
 ```

-- Run the docker container.
+- Run the docker container
 ```
 docker run -p 8080:8080 technical-assessment-app
 ```

-- make sure port 8080 is not being used
+- Make sure port 8080 is not being used